Welcome to my definitive guide to GDPR – Part 1

 Ways of implementing GDPR

 As the Business Admin manager for my company, it is my job to take care of things like GDPR.
-As I have stated, I am not a lawyer or even a student of law, let alone European law.
+As I have stated, I am not a lawyer or even a student of law, let alone a connoisseur of European law.
 So if you do not think that my advice is sound, then feel free to ignore it and go your own way.
 I cannot be held accountable for any ‘bad’ advice I give here, this is all my opinion and my way of doing things.

 That being said, here are a few things you can do to safeguard you and your company:

 Hire a company to do your GDPR for you.

 Like all areas of business, there are companies out there who have sprung up overnight with the sole intention of taking away the headache of GDPR and being paid a pretty penny to do so.
 But if you are worried about fines, don’t have the time or expertise to devote to GDPR or have a boss/investor with deep deep pockets, then, by all means, use one of these companies.
 Their job is to handle all of the GDPR legalities, the paperwork, the policies, the rules and regulations.
 The work these companies do, can range from writing your policies and letting you get on with it all the way through to actually providing you with a remote Data Protection Office (DPO – please see section on DPO for more details) to review your data, write your policy and regularly check up on how you are conforming to the policies and procedures they have put in place.

 Hire a consultant.